abidibo/wezterm-sessions/README.md

   delete, regardless of the current workspace name.
 - **Edit Session State** Allows selecting which saved session to edit, the json file is opened in the `$EDITOR` environment variable, or `nvim` if not set.
+- **Fork Session** Creates a new workspace by duplicating the layout of the current one, prompting for a new name.
+This is useful for experimenting with different layouts without altering the original session.
 - **Enable/Disable Auto Save** Enables/disables auto saving the current session state.

 Edit a state can be useful if you find that the foreground processes of the session are not restored correctly.